Katherine Radeka, Author of High Velocity Innovation & CEO of Rapid Learning Cycles

 Katherine Radeka: One of the things that I learned early on is that if you really want an organization to be innovative, you need to pull innovation from that group.
 Even for a person that thinks of themselves as creative, they’re not necessarily going to be creative in the direction that you want them to be, unless they’re well aligned with the direction that the organization wants to go.

 One of the companies that I feature in the book is a company Gallagher.
 Gallagher is a security products company based in New Zealand.
 They invented the electric fence for livestock, but then they expanded from there.
 And they have relentless innovation as part of their DNA.
-And so you walk into Gallaher and it doesn’t matter who you are, you’re expected to contribute to the innovation culture of that company.
+And so you walk into Gallaher and it doesn’t matter who you are, you will contribute to the innovation culture of that company.

 They pull it out of you by making it such a strong part of the environment that you’re in, by making it tied to your performance there and whether or not you’re going to be a successful employee at Gallagher will depend on your ability to innovate by tying metrics and performance goals to innovation success.

 By having a repeatable process for innovation that they’ve honed over time.
-And so you walk in there and the entire organization from top to bottom is aligned around the need for innovation.
+And so you walk in there and the entire organization from top to bottom aligns around the need for innovation.
 And more importantly, they have a strategic plan for innovation.
-They’re aligned around the need for the specific innovations that are going to enable Gallagher to do what it wants to do in the market.
+They’re aligning around the need for the specific innovations that are going to enable Gallagher to do what it wants to do in the market.

 The entire organization from top to bottom is aligned around the need for innovation.
 And more importantly, they have a strategic plan for innovation.
 They’re aligned around the need for the specific innovations…